 In this image, the cars of the train carry the letters that spell “cat” in the correct order.

-Rumor has it that when the letters were choosing the order in which they would ride, they chose T because he always pays attention to where he’s going.
+Rumor has it that when the letters were choosing in which order to ride, they chose T because he always pays attention to where he’s going.
 A always just likes to look out the window, while C never stops talking to A. Clearly the friends chose well when they chose T to drive!
 C is talking to A while T drives is the storyline in a nutshell!

-At Child1st, we use stories and visuals and body movement, humor and pattern to make learning otherwise boring things memorable and easy to remember.
-Most importantly, they are developmentally appropriate for very young children.
+At Child1st, we use stories, humor, pattern, visuals, and body movement to make learning otherwise boring things memorable and easy to remember.
+Most importantly, they are also developmentally appropriate for very young children.

 Enlist the help of your child as you search your brain for a story and a visual that will help teach a concept.
 I suspect if you are reaching for stories and visuals to help you teach, you probably have some visual or right-brained learners!
-They will likely do a great job of coming up with helps and doing so will reinforce to them their best learning tools!
+They will likely do a great job of coming up with help and this will reinforce to them their best learning tools!

-Browse our “done for you” teaching materials that use stories, visuals and so much more!
-Help your child love learning.
+Browse our “done for you” teaching materials that use stories, visuals, and so much more!
+Help your child love to learn.